spacetelescope/imexam/docs/imexam/updates.rst

 --------------------------
 ** THIS WILL BE THE LAST VERSION THAT SUPPORT Python 2.7 **

-- travis and appveyor testing updates
+- Travis and AppVeyor testing updates
 - radial profile plot centering fixed to more correctly calculate the fractional center offsets
 - cumulative radial profile flux calculation should now be correct
 - the fit_gauss_1d function call was changed to accept the radius and flux array so that they